Youth to Sea

-Through this 5-month program youth will engage with their local community to make a connection between themselves, their community, and our oceans.
-It brings together 80 youth from the lower Mainland of Vancouver to provide them with opportunities to develop their ocean conservation knowledge and personal skills.
+Through this 10-month program youth will engage with their local community to make a connection between themselves, their community, and our oceans.
+It brings together 140 youth from Vancouver, Victoria, Ottawa, Montreal, and Halifax to provide them with opportunities to develop their ocean conservation knowledge and personal skills.
 It is a hands-on service-learning program that has three main components:

 - Immersive learning journeys that help the youth explore their connections to nature and science-based career paths;

 - Skill building workshops that work with the youth to improve on their soft skills;

 - Ocean Service Projects will give the youth an opportunity to create or be a part of their own service project in their community.

 Students will receive coaching calls with program leaders to support them throughout their time in Youth to Sea.
 By the end of this program the students are expected to complete up to 120-service hours that will be logged throughout the 10-months.
 This is a fully funded program with no cost to program participants.